bndtools/bnd/docs/_instructions/runnoreferences.md

 layout: default
 class: Launcher
 title: -runnoreferences  BOOLEAN
-summary: Do not use the reference url for installing a bundle in the installer.
-This is the default for windows because it is quite obstinate about open files, on other platforms the more efficient reference urls are used.
+summary: Do not use the `reference:` URL scheme for installing a bundle in the installer.
+On non-Windows machines, the more efficient `reference:` URLs are used by default - use `-runnoreferences: true` to override this.
+On Windows this instruction is ignored - `reference:` URLs are never used due to Windows being more obstinate about open files.
 ---

 	private LauncherConstants getConstants(Collection<String> runbundles, boolean exported) throws Exception, FileNotFoundException,